mirzaeiyan/nqueens-genetic/README.md

 # nqueens-genetic
-This is a simple pure python code which solves nqueens problem, so just change problem parameters and see what will happen.
+This is a simple pure python code which solves nqueens problem using GA, so just change problem parameters and see what will happen.

 # Usage